zeblueslip/fujungao.GitHub.io/_posts/2017-07-11-how-this-work.md

 # How this work

 This is an experimental blog, for recording and sharing what I have learned, see and hear.
-I have not thought of a suitable name, so it is just **A BLOG**
+I have not thought of a suitable name, so it is just **A BLOG**.

 I am currently studying Sciences Po, major in Human rights.
 I have a number of interest, which I will share about in this Blog, including: